 Jane Oldfield has built a strong all-round criminal practice.
-As well as accepting instructions from a number of highly respected defence firms, Jane is a Grade 3 CPS prosecutor and has also prosecuted on behalf of various public and private bodies, including the RSPCA, the Department for Business, Innovation and Skills, and local authorities.
+As well as accepting instructions from a number of highly respected defence firms, Jane is a Grade 4 CPS prosecutor and has also prosecuted on behalf of various public and private bodies, including the Health & Safety Executive, RSPCA, the Department for Business, Innovation and Skills, and local authorities.
 Her practice embraces the entire range of criminal conduct.
 She is an extremely experienced jury advocate, and has appeared before the appellate courts on numerous occasions.

 As a prosecutor, Jane is fair but robust, and works well as part of a team.
 As a defender she is tenacious and committed, and takes very seriously the trust reposed in her by her clients.